jensendarren/star-notary-ethereum-dapp-cryptostar/README.md

 * Get e2e tests working by injecting web3: https://github.com/trufflesuite/drizzle/issues/91
 * Deploy static Drizzle / VueJS Dapp to free host: https://www.netlify.com/
 * Deploy updated contracts to testnet
-* Deploy unit tests and e2e tests Travis CI
+* Deploy e2e tests Travis CI
 * Emit a new owner event for when a star is sold and show in app using the StarBar component
 * Reuse contracts object in the mocking for all unit specs
 * Use sinon instead of a native promise to return the star name in the unit test
 * Integrate https://tool.smartdec.net/
-* Add an image of the star and upload using IPFS
 * Add validation to the Read a Star component
 * Update the app ico icon and app title tag
 * Clean up layout of the app, fix spacing, responsiveness, form rendering, button rendering and so on